 - Cyber Laws;

 - Philosophy of Education; Continental philosophy; Art and Aesthetics.

 Current research projects:

 - Transformations: art and the city (book published 2017);

 - Jutland and Beyond (Battle of Jutland 31/05/1916);

 - Politics of knowledge in education;

-- Gresson family Judges from 1856 to 1967: His Honour Justice Henry Barnes Gresson, first resident Judge of Canterbury and South Island of NZ; His Honour Justice Sir Kenneth Gresson P, first President NZ Court of Appeal; His Honour Terence A. Gresson, youngest appointed Supreme Court Judge (now High Court) in NZ; His Honour Sir John Edward Denniston, first Judge wholly educated as a lawyer in NZ.
+- Gresson family Judges 1856 to 1967: His Honour Justice Henry Barnes Gresson, first resident Judge of Canterbury and South Island of NZ; His Honour Justice Sir Kenneth Gresson P, first President NZ Court of Appeal; His Honour Terence A. Gresson, youngest appointed Supreme Court Judge (now High Court) in NZ; His Honour Sir John Edward Denniston, first Judge wholly educated in law in NZ.